corezt/ztxbas/docs/guides/hardening.md

 ## 6. Exposing the admin console safely

 The admin console at port 8080 is the single most sensitive surface on your ztxbas instance.
-It has no MFA out of the box (though see the biometric-protection option below).
 Three supported paths, in decreasing order of safety:

 **A. Loopback + SSH tunnel (safest).** Leave `ZTXBAS_CONSOLE_LISTEN_ADDR` at its default (`127.0.0.1:8080`).
 Reach it from your laptop with: